 - Association/Organization Chapter Meeting (per Meeting) – 1 credit per hour

-- Education Course – You can earn one ECE credit per hour for any IT security related course you will attend.
-Attending an online IT security training is the most convenient and affordable way of earning EC-Council ECE credits and renewing your EC-Council certification.
-For this reason, we prepared a 60 ECE Credits bundle which will help you to earn 60 ECE credits 100% Online.
+- Education Course – You can earn one ECE credit per hour for any IT security-related course you will attend.
+Attending an online IT security training is the most convenient and affordable way of earning EC-Council credits and renewing your EC-Council certification.
+For this reason, we prepared a 60 ECE Credits bundle which will help you to earn 60 credits 100% Online.

-- Identify New Vulnerability – If you identify an IT security related vulnerability, you can earn up to 10 ECE credits
+- Identify New Vulnerability – If you identify an IT security-related vulnerability, you can earn up to 10 ECEs

-- Presentation – You can share your IT security knowledge with your colleagues, in a chapter meeting or in a conference.
-You will earn three ECE credits per every hour you will present.
+- Presentation – You can share your IT security knowledge with your colleagues, in a chapter meeting or at a conference.
+You will earn three credits per every hour you will present.

 - Teach New – You can prepare a course or organize a workshop and teach people about IT security.
 You will earn 21 credits per day for teaching IT security.
 This is generally an eight hours per day course.